 Careers Programme

-Throughout Year 12 and Year 13, the college arranges a number of career and progression events providing students with a variety of opportunities to help them make informed decisions about their path forward beyond Sir John Deane’s.
+Throughout Year 12 and Year 13, the Careers Team arrange a number of events providing students with a variety of opportunities to help them to make informed decisions about their pathway beyond Sir John Deane’s.
 These include:

 - Work experience sourcing and advice

-- Opportunities to meet with the college’s Careers Advisor
+- Opportunities to meet with the College’s Careers Advisors

 - Progression and careers advice from specialist external careers experts